HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 ```

 #### `.click(...)`
-jQuery for setting a callback for responding to a click event.
+jQuery syntax to set a callback for responding to a click event.

 <br>

 ### 6. Launch the server

-Same as last time:
+Same as the last time:

 ```
 npx webpack-dev-server --https